 It’s harder to get to Vale do Capão, since it is further away from Salvador.
 This tiny isolated village has a small square and a church.
 Most houses have their own private gardens and are painted with pretty cool murals.
 People socialize around the square.
 There are only a handful of restaurants and travel agencies.
 Just a short walk from the village you’ll be able to enjoy beautiful mountain views and a couple of waterfalls.
 We walked to Riachinho waterfalls.
 The place was almost empty, with only a couple of people hanging about the natural pools.
 I was so thrilled that inadvertently slipped and almost fell all the way to the bottom.
 So please: relax but be cautious!

 As mentioned above Lençois is closer to Salvador than Vale do Capão.
 It’s a 6 hours drive versus a 7.5 bus + minivan.
-Therefore, first stay in Lençois and then move Capão.
+Therefore, first stay in Lençois and then move to Capão.
 Without a doubt Lençois has nicer architecture and more restaurants and bars.
 Likewise, the number of excursions offered around the area is higher.
 Conversely, Vale do Capão’s hippy vibe and calm make it a great place to turn off and flow.
 In all honesty, we weren’t expecting them to be so nice.
 Though the architecture resembles that of Portuguese towns such as Terceira in the Azores, it is definitively Brazilian and blends perfectly with the lush surroundings.

 Our time in Vale do Capão was fantastic: we walked searching for views, had great pizza and dipped in natural waterfalls.
 Fortunately, Lençois was quite different but equally amazing.
 There we found beautiful architecture and colonial streets surrounded by lush forests.
 However, what sets Vale do Capão apart is the atmosphere.
 It has attracted relaxed, zen, alternative Brazilians, and they, for sure, make you feel welcomed.
 Consequently, the best option is to stay in both places.
 However, if you are a bit short on time Lençois may be better.

 What to see in Chapada Diamantina National Park